 The Group policy encourages an intense focus by senior management on the long-term, sustainable success of the business.
-This specifically includes robust corporate governance, avoidance of the likelihood of litigation and compliance with the relevant regulatory and legal requirements for the jurisdictions in which the Group operates.
-A strong culture towards regulatory, legal and compliance permeates throughout the Group.
+This specifically includes robust corporate governance, including oversight of the Environmental, Social, and Governance areas that are important to us and our clients, avoidance of the likelihood of litigation and compliance with the relevant regulatory and legal requirements for the jurisdictions in which the Group operates.
+A strong culture towards upholding high standards in relation to governance, regulatory, legal and compliance permeates throughout the Group.

 Compliance procedures are maintained across the Group and our Compliance function supports senior management in meeting their obligations as well as carrying out risk-based monitoring of the Group's compliance with relevant regulation.
 Similarly the Group's legal obligations are overseen by suitably qualified in-house legal resource.